 HOW CAN WE HELP?

 I’m a beginner.
-Is Bikram, Sumit's or Iron Yoga for me?
+Is Hot Yoga, Sumit's flow Yoga or hot pilates for me?

 All of our yoga styles are beginner friendly and each is for everybody and every body.
 Each class is open to beginners and follows the same format whether it is your first class or whether you have been practicing for many years.
 It does not matter how well you do each posture, only that you try the right way.

 Bring a yoga mat if you have one.
 We will give you a complimentary mat for your first class if you need one.
 After that, you can rent a mat from us for $2 (we also sell mats).
 Thick foam mats or camping mats are not suitable for what we do.

 Bring two good-sized bath or beach towels.
 You will need one to practice on and one for a shower afterwards.
 You can rent towels from us for $2 each if you’d prefer to travel light and have us do your washing.
 No hand towels, please!
 Remember, the sweat is your friend.